-->

-If impending doom was emerging from the horizon, what would you do about it?
+Dr. Strangelove Or: How I Learned To Stop Worrying And Love The Bomb - Cover If impending doom suddenly emerged upon the horizon, what would you do about it?
 Panic?
 Make funny noises?
 Recite the lyrics to 'Hey-Ya' from OutKast?
-Or like me, sit down, relax, and then watch this 1964 classic Directed by Stanley Kubrick; and Starring: Peter Sellers, George C Scott, and Sterling Hayden.
+Or like me, sit down, relax, and watch this 1964 classic?
+It was directed by Stanley Kubrick and starred Peter Sellers, George C Scott, and Sterling Hayden.
 Doom will be upon us all in 94 minutes.
 BOOOM!

 Dr. Strangelove Or: How I Learned To Stop Worrying And Love The Bomb - Red Alert